Call for Papers: Workshop on Measurements, Attacks, and Defenses for the Web (MADWeb) 2022

 - DNS security and privacy

 We invite both full papers and short papers.
 Full papers should have no more than 10 pages in total (excluding references and appendices).
-Short papers must have less than 6 pages (again, excluding references and appendices), and can be about work-in-progress and novel ideas.
+Short papers must have less than 6 pages (again, excluding references and appendices), and can discuss work-in-progress and novel ideas.
 Short papers will be selected based on their potential to spark interesting discussions during the workshop.

 One author of each accepted paper is expected to present the paper at the workshop.
 The format will be traditional conference-style research presentations with questions from the audience.
 Interactive and engaging presentations are welcomed.
 Following notification to authors, more information will be provided regarding speaking times and other details.